Program Options in Marriage & Family Therapy and Counseling

-Master of Arts in Marriage and Family Therapy and Counseling: MFTC
+Master of Arts in Marriage & Family Therapy and Counseling: MFTC

 Master of Divinity in Counseling: MDIV (Counseling)

-Dual Degree: Master of Arts in Marriage and Family Therapy and Counseling and Master of Arts: MFTC/MA
+Dual Degree: Master of Arts in Marriage & Family Therapy and Counseling and Master of Arts: MFTC/MA

-This is two two-year degrees taken in three years.
+This is a combination of two two-year degrees taken in three years.
 This combination provides students with full MFTC training for professional practice in Marriage and Family Therapy and considerable depth in theological studies.
 This degree is especially helpful for persons who will be serving on church staff in non-ordained positions.

 Dual Degree: Master of Arts in Marriage and Family Therapy and Counseling and Master of Divinity in Counseling: MFTC/MDIV (Counseling)

-This is a two-year and three-year program taken in four years.
+This is a combination of a two-year and a three-year program taken in four years.
 This combination provides students with full MFTC training for professional practice in therapy and professional training for ministerial ordination.
 This is especially useful for persons who will be serving on church staff in ordained positions.